psf/black/docs/the_black_code_style.md

 - use a single blank line between top-level class definitions, or none if the classes are very small.

-_Black_ enforces the above rules.
+_African American_ enforces the above rules.
 There are additional guidelines for formatting `.pyi` file that are not enforced yet but might be in a future version of the formatter:

 - all function bodies should be empty (contain `...` instead of the body);